 An Investigation into the representation of masculinity and the construct of the ‘hero’ in the action genre, focusing on the Quantum of Solace advertising campaign for James Bond.

 ‘Bond is no longer a work in progress.
-He is now the cruel, finished article.’ ;A quote taken from a review from The Sunday Times newspaper, a contempary review.
-(Quantum of Solace Review, The Times 18/10/08)
+He is now the cruel, finished article.’ ;Quantum of Solace Review, The Sunday Times, 18/10/08)

 A quote that eloquently summarises how Bond has developed as a franchise throughout the years to his modern-day incarnation.
 James Bond, the highest-grossing film series in British Cinema History, with 24 films (to date) under its banner and spanning 46 years of cinema, is one of the most influential, complex and storied titles in history.

 From its meagre $1 million budget for Dr No (1962) to its enormous $230 million budget for Quantum of Solace (2008), the contrast in production values is stark; the cumulative Production and marketing budget is $400 million, which means a massive $170 million was spent on the marketing campaign for Quantum of Solace but I shall also explore the film’s social, historical and psychological changes.
 References shall be explored in relation to Shaun Nixon, Warren Farrell and Raewyn Connell and their theories alluding to masculinity.

 We shall investigate the representations of masculinity in James Bond of the hero – James Bond himself – using Quantum of Solace (2008) and Casino Royale (2006) as contemporary examples and referencing all the James Bond films from Dr No (1962) to Die Another Day (2002) as historical references and examples.